 - A beneficiary becomes a Bankrupt (or is a potential Bankrupt).

-Legislation sets out the requirements for creating a proper and valid Will.
+The legislation sets out the requirements for creating a proper and valid Will.
 We recommend that you seek professional advice in that regard because even the simplest changes must be correctly done or the consequences may be disastrous.

-The costs associated with preparation of the usual forms of husband and wife Wills and Enduring Powers of Attorney are set out in the below schedule.
+The costs associated with the preparation of the usual forms of husband and wife Wills and Enduring Powers of Attorney are set out in the below schedule.
 More complex documentation would incur additional costs, and we would be able to provide an estimate of relevant fees once a client’s requirements are known.

 The work which is covered by these fees involves: